druths/comp598-2021/hw2/README.md

 ## Other tips

+* There are multiple ways to obtain free credits for using AWS.
+Take a look at a program called "AWS Educate".
+You may get up to 75$ in credits.
+Note: The TAs won't have specific instructions to help with specific questions related to this program, but it might be a good idea to give it a try.
 * `virtualenv` is an optional asset to help you keeping your Python environment organized.
 * In many operating systems, you might need to replace the command `python` with `python3`.
 Watch out for that and **make sure you are always using Python 3**.
 * If you are familiar with Git, clone this repository.
 But be careful!
 You can easily run into merge issues.
 Make sure you are familiar enough with git before going down on this path.